 In honor of Hanami many local festivals have sprung up celebrating the coming of spring through cherry blossom viewing internationally- including festivals in Washington, D.C., San Diego, Copenhagen, Vancouver, Jinhae, and Sydney.
 These local festivals all feature groupings of the cherry trees, local crafts and music, street style cuisine, and plenty of instagram-worthy pictures.

-Best Cherry Blossom Festivals
+Best Japanese Cherry Blossom Festival

 Sakura tunnels (tunnels of cherry blossom trees) are popular in historic sites all around Japan and southeast asia.
 One of the most notable locations for these gorgeous sites is Izu Highland where a 3km long tunnel of over 1200 trees hosts a tree lighting event.